askiiart/askiiart.github.io/index.md

 - [StreetPass for Mastodon](https://streetpass.social/)
   - Basically Nintendo StreetPass, but for Mastodon
 - [Best Motherf**king Website](https://bestmotherfucking.website/) (sorry for the harsh language)
-  - A fantastic looking satirical, but rude website, mocking things such as "5MB background video\[s\] of hipsters poking at their iPhones"
+  - A fantastic-looking satirical, but rude website, mocking things such as "5MB background video\[s\] of hipsters poking at their iPhones"

 ## Other/Meta